vueonrails/vueonrails/README.md

-# Welcome to Vuejs Gem 💎
+# Welcome to Vue on Rails Gem 💎

 > Vue for your favourite Ruby on Rails projects

-This gem aims to make it easy and simple to run Vue on Rails project.
+The Vue on Rails gem makes it easy to build your Rails with Vue application.

 It ships out-of-the-box configuration, component generators and solutions to make life easy for both Vue and Rails.

 ---